jazzyisj/save-tts-messages/README.md

     homeassistant:
       packages: /config/packages

-If you already have packages enabled in your configuration, simply download [package_save_tts_messages.yaml]() to your packages directory.
+If you already have packages enabled in your configuration, simply download [package_save_tts_messages.yaml](package_save_tts_messages.yaml) to your packages directory.
 Don't forget to restart Home Assistant!

 ### Install Without Pacakges
-To utilize this without installing as a package copy the relevant code and paste in an appropriate place in your configuration.yaml file.
+To utilize this without installing as a package copy the relevant code and paste in an appropriate place in your `configuration.yaml` file.
 Everything but the automation is required for Play and Save TTS Messages to function.

 ### Install HASS-Variables Custom Integration
 The [HASS-Variables](https://github.com/Wibias/hass-variables) integration is available on HACS.
 If you're not using HACS I'll assume you know how to install it manually.

 ### Adjust Package For Your Configuration
-You must change a couple of things in the package to work with your configuration.
-Look for the #TODO tags!
+You must change a couple of things in the package to work with your configuration.  **Look for the #TODO tags!**

-- **TTS Servce** - The package default is tts.cloud_say which is the NabuCasa TTS service.
+- **TTS Servce** - The package default is `tts.cloud_say` which is the NabuCasa TTS service.
 Change this to whichever TTS service you use.
 - **Media Player** - You must change these media player entity_ids to a valid media player entity id in your configuration.
 - **Play or Save Condition** - Adjust this condition to decide whether to play or save the TTS message.
 The TTS message will play immediately and will not be saved when the condition(s) evaluate to true.
-- **'Play Saved Messages Trigger** - Adjust this trigger to automatically call **Play Saved TTS Messages**.
+- **Play Saved Messages Trigger** - Adjust this trigger to automatically call **Play Saved TTS Messages**.
 You can, of course, call the script directly anytime from a button etc.
 - **TTS Message Timeout** - Adjust this for the longest TTS message you may play or your messages may be cut short.
 Default is 60 seconds.

 ### Create or Adjust your TTS Service Calls